foofooweiwei/Account-Balance-Prediction-Project/README.md

 # Statistical-Learning
-Building Optimal Models to predict account balance in an artifical bank data set
+Building Optimal Models to predict account balance in an artifical bank data set in R